ArpithaPrakash/Real-Time-Air-Quality-Prediction-with-Apache-Kafka/phase_3_predictive_analytics/DEPLOY.md

 - Add a small wrapper to convert raw Kafka messages (raw sensor stream) into the exact feature set required by the model so inference only accepts validated payloads.

 ---

-If you'd like, I can also add a sample Dockerfile and a `docker-compose` service for the inference worker in a follow-up change.